-- Vitamin C: We often think of taking in Vitamin C when we’re sick, but this micronutrient does more than just boost your immune system.
+- Vitamin C: We often think of Vitamin C when we’re sick, but this micronutrient does more than just boost your immune system.
 Vitamin C protects the cells from damaging compounds in our bodies and also helps improve the absorption of iron in the body.
 You can get more Vitamin C from oranges, strawberries, tomatoes, kiwi, broccoli, and bell peppers.
 More than 50 percent of Americans are deficient in Vitamin C.

 - Vitamin E: Vitamin E protects the cells from damaging compounds in our bodies and also helps slow the aging process of our cells.
 It’s also great for your skin!
 Vitamin E can be found in avocados, nuts, seeds, whole-grain foods, and dark leafy greens like spinach and kale.
 Approximately 80 percent of Americans are deficient in Vitamin E.

 - Calcium: A must-have for strong bones and teeth, calcium is commonly found in dairy products, broccoli, dark, leafy greens, and sardines.
 About 70 percent of Americans are deficient in calcium.